Available assets

 For more details about Post Processing, please refer to https://github.com/Unity-Technologies/PostProcessing/wiki.

-When you want to use AudioLink, download com.llealloo.audiolink-2.0.0.unitypackage from the download page and import it into your project.
-Next, add AudioLink.prefab to the scene and set the AudioSource you want to reference in the world.
+To use AudioLink, download the audiolink-2.1.0-cluster.1.unitypackage from the download page above and import it into your project.

+Add the AudioLink.prefab from the Runtime folder to your scene and set up the AudioSource you want to reference in the world.
 If you want to change AudioLink parameters from a script, add a Scriptable Item to AudioLink.prefab and use AudioLinkHandle.

 Because AudioLink reacts only to the in-world AudioSource referenced by its component, it does not respond to voice chat, emote sounds, system sound effects, and similar audio.
 In addition, as of April 2025, avatars, craft items, and accessories cannot use shaders that support AudioLink, so the effect is limited to objects in the world that use AudioLink-compatible shaders.